OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 ## How to assign scopes to your tenant variables
 Tenant variables can be set both from the projects page and from the tenants page.
 I will show you how to set tenant common variables from the project page.

-Create a tenant with a connected project and environments.
-Create a variableset with a variable template and connect it to the tenanted project.
+Create a tenant with a connected project and connected environments.
+Create a Variableset with a variable template and connect it to the tenanted project.

-- Select the tenant variables page from the sidebar.
+- Select the tenant variables page from the sidebar and click on the common templates tab.
 ![Screenshot of common tenant variables tab on tenant variables page.](scoped-tenant-vars-view.png)

 - To add a new tenant variable, select the overflow menu and click 'Add'.
 Type in a value and select the environments in the 'scope' column.
 Click 'Save'.